gagdiez/hot-omni-docs/README.md

 };
 ```

+Notice that we are setting the `executeNearTransaction` function on the bridge instance.
+This function tells the SDK how to make a transaction on NEAR.

+Since we are working on a frontend, our example executes the functions by calling an instance of the `NEAR Wallet Selector`.

 ---

 ## Deposit

-Lets take a look at how to deposit tokens into the Hot Bridge from different chains using the Omni SDK.
+The SDK makes it very simply to deposit tokens into the Hot Bridge, both from NEAR and EVM chains.
+Lets take a look at how it works for each chain.

 ### NEAR

-To deposit tokens from the NEAR chain, you need to call the `bridge.near.depositToken` method, passing the following parameters:
+To deposit tokens from the NEAR chain, we need to call the `bridge.near.depositToken` method, passing the following parameters:

-- `getAddress`: function that returns user's NEAR accountId
+- `getAddress`: a function that returns our NEAR account
-- `getIntentAccount`: function that returns user's NEAR Intent accountId
+- `getIntentAccount`: a function that returns the account that will receive the tokens on NEAR
 - `sendTransaction`: function that sends a transaction on NEAR (see [the near react hook](https://github.com/hot-dao/omni-sdk/blob/main/demo-ui/src/hooks/near.ts#L82))
+- `token`: the token we want to deposit, e.g. `usdt.tether-token.near`.
-- `amount`: amount of tokens (without denomanation), e.g. 1000 for 0.001 USDT (usdt.tether-token.near)
+- `amount`: amount of tokens (in units), e.g. 1000 for 0.001 USDT
-- `token`: token contract, eg. `usdt.tether-token.near`.

 ```js
 const nearSigner = useNearWallet();